-- Podiatrist - Podiatrists are health care professionals who specialize in feet.
+- Podiatrist - Podiatrists, or foot doctors, are health care professionals who specialize in feet.
 You might have heard them referred to as foot doctors.
 They diagnose and treat all manner of conditions related to the feet and ankles.

 - Radiology Technician - Radiology technicians are health care specialists that perform diagnostic tests on patients using imaging technology like computed tomography (CT), positron emission tomography (PET), and x-rays.

 - Recreational Therapist - If you like the idea of helping ill or disabled people improve their lives, you might make a good recreational therapist.
 Job duties include the use of recreational activities or hobbies to improve the mental outlook and physical fitness of the ill and disabled.